Canonical transformation

 In Hamiltonian mechanics, a canonical transformation is a change of canonical coordinates (q, p) → (Q, P) that preserves the form of Hamilton's equations.
 This is sometimes known as form invariance.
-It need not preserve the form of the Hamiltonian itself.
+Although Hamilton's equations are preserved, it need not preserve the explicit form of the Hamiltonian itself.
 Canonical transformations are useful in their own right, and also form the basis for the Hamilton–Jacobi equations (a useful method for calculating conserved quantities) and Liouville's theorem (itself the basis for classical statistical mechanics).